smbutterfield/ibmt17-18/_02-int-scales-keys/b2-ex-scales.md

 w:^5 ^3 ^1 ^7 ^6 ^4 ^4 ^3 ^1 ^2 ^1
 w:sol mi do ti la fa fa mi do re do{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

+## Minor scales

+There are three forms of the minor scale, and each has a specific role.
+As you listen to these three melodies, only one of them will sound as if it has no surprising pitches.
+Once you have found the example that doesn't have a "surprise moment, consider the name of the mode.
+Does it give you some insight into why it sounds best playing this melody?

 ### Natural minor